Clough Williams-Ellis: Personal life

 In 1915 Williams-Ellis married the writer Amabel Strachey.
-Their eldest daughter, Susan Williams-Ellis (1918–2007), used the name Portmeirion Pottery for the company she created with her husband in 1961.
+Their elder daughter, Susan Williams-Ellis (1918–2007), used the name Portmeirion Pottery for the company she created with her husband in 1961.
 The second daughter, Charlotte Rachel Anwyl Williams-Ellis (1919–2010), was a zoologist and environmentalist with a Cambridge PhD in agricultural science.
 She married the agriculturalist Lindsay Russell Wallace in 1945, and moved to New Zealand.
 Their youngest child, Christopher Moelwyn Strachey Williams-Ellis (1923 – 13 March 1944) served as a lieutenant in the Welsh Guards during the Second World War.
 He was killed in action and is buried at Minturno War Cemetery.

 Welsh language novelist Robin Llywelyn is his grandson, and fashion designer Rose Fulbright-Vickers is his great-granddaughter.
 Sculptor David Williams-Ellis, the stepfather of Edoardo Mapelli Mozzi, is his great-nephew.

 Death

 Sir Clough Williams-Ellis died in April 1978, aged 94.
 In accordance with his wishes, he was cremated.
 Twenty years after his death some of his ashes were placed in a marine rocket that was launched in a New Year's Eve firework display over the estuary at Portmeirion.